Tar pit: Chemistry

 Tar pits are pools of asphalt.
-However, at the beginning of their formation, they were not always sticky and dense.
+However, at the beginning of their formation, they are not necessarily sticky and dense.
 The pools were composed of crude oil that originated below Earth's surface.
 Crude oil is a mixture of heteroatom compounds, hydrocarbons, metals, and inorganic compounds.
 Heteroatom compounds are organic molecules that contain elements that are not carbon or hydrogen, while hydrocarbons contain only carbon and hydrogen.
 Crude oil is less viscous than asphalt because it contains a higher percentage of light hydrocarbons.
 Light hydrocarbons include the following alkanes: methane, ethane, propane, and butane.
 These molecules have very low molecular weights.
 Crude oils may also contain some inorganic impurities, such as CO_{2}, H_{2}S, N_{2}, and O_{2}.
 At the surface, these light molecules may evaporate out of the crude oil, leaving behind the heavier, stickier molecules.
 Asphalt, or bitumen, usually contains hydrocarbon molecule chains with 50+ carbon atoms.
 The longer the hydrocarbon chain, the more viscous it becomes, and the boiling point increases.

 Evaporation is an important process in the formation of tar pits.
 A reservoir of light crude oil on Earth's surface can be reduced by up to 75% of the initial volume just after a few days, forming asphalt as the resulting product.
 For medium crude oils, the volume may be reduced by 40%.
 Crude oils will evaporate differently depending on their chemical composition.
 The average composition of a bitumen sample by weight is 80.2% carbon, 7.5% hydrogen, 7.6% oxygen, 1.7% nitrogen, and 3.0% sulfur.